Polymer/old-docs-site/app/3.0/start/toolbox/create-a-page.md

 ## Serve your app

 Your new page is now ready!
-Serve your app with `polymer serve --open`.
+If the Polymer CLI development server is still running, you can refresh your browser window to see the changes.
+Otherwise, serve your app with `polymer serve` and open the URL shown at `applications`.

 ![Example new page](/images/3.0/toolbox/new-view.png)